Feligx/Olympics-Database/README.md

 Finally, we made the "[main](https://github.com/Feligx/Olympics-Database/blob/main/Python-webapp/main.py)" file where all the structure of the web app rest, here we used the `Dash` components like `dash-core-components`, `dash-html-components`, `dash-bootstrap-components` and also `Plotly` and `Pandas` for making it possible.
 Here we imported the graphs created by the previous mentioned file to put them into cards with tabs to analyse them.
 The file has a little description for some things that need explanation.

+Maybe you are wondering, what is the `style.css` file that is on the [assets]() folder?
+Well, it is the file that contains the classes and styles for the appearence of the web app...
+What?
+Why it is not imported on the main file? could you ask.
+That is because, it is a Dash property, it loads all the css and js files in the assets folder (if exists) of the web app, so we don't need to import the file in our `main.py`.

 On the web app there is a summarized version of this file describing the project, and other thing to take into account, is that we use `base64` library to encode local images and using them into the web app because `Dash` don't allow this, but we still let that part up to the user, is possible also to use them leaving in the "src" attribute of the `<img>` tag as a url to the images on this repo (as we did! leaving the other part hidden as comments).